Kobe16/cse15l-lab-reports/LabReport3.md

 ___

-4. `-A n` option - this option prints out n-number of lines after each occurence of the string, plus the original line containing the string.
+***4. `-A n` option*** - this option prints out n-number of lines after each occurence of the string, plus the original line containing the string.
 This may be useful to gather come context around an idea or to learn more on what the file is saying about a specific word without worrying about skimming through pages of unrelated material.
 (Source: [Geeks For Geeks] (https://www.geeksforgeeks.org/grep-command-in-unixlinux/))
+___
 Input 1:
 `grep -A 2 "Arabs" technical/911report/chapter-2.txt`